Juri-W-S/pyRMTools/database/data/readme.txt

 Luminosity measurements where the value was given in logarithmic units have the higher error threshold in the database instead of asymetric ones.
 E.g. McDougall2025 error is calculated as 10^(43.31+0.01) - 10^(43.31).
 So in some cases, e.g. Bentz2013 the error is exaggerated towards the lower end.
-Bai2026 is refered to Bai2025 because the data was put into the database before it was published in 2026
+Bai2026 is refered to Bai2025 because the data was put into the database before it was published in 2026.
+All mass measurements, that use an average virial coefficient are flagged as problematic.